Dennis Prager: 1980s

 In 1982, KABC (AM) in Los Angeles hired Prager to host its Sunday night religious talk show Religion on the Line, which got top ratings and eventually led to a weekday talk show.
 He and Telushkin published another book in 1983, Why the Jews?
 The Reason for Antisemitism.

-According to a review in Commentary, the book depicts anti-Semitism as a "sinister form of flattery"; the authors wrote that hatred of Jews arises from resentment over Jews' acceptance of the doctrine that they are God's chosen people, charged with bringing a moral message to the world.
-The book describes Jews as both a nation (stateless for a long time) and followers of a religion and says that this identity is essential to Judaism; the book says that calls for Jews to culturally assimilate as well as opposition to Zionism are both forms of antisemitism.
-The book describes secular Jews as people who have lost their way, and who generally fall into the error of applying Judaism's mission to reform the world in ways that tend to be leftist, totalitarian, and destructive.
+According to a review in Commentary, the book depicts antisemitism as a "sinister form of flattery"; the authors wrote that hatred of Jews arises from resentment over Jews' acceptance of the doctrine that they are God's chosen people, charged with bringing a moral message to the world.
+The book describes Jews as both a nation (stateless for a long time) and followers of a religion.
+The authors write that this dual identity is essential to Judaism.
+The book also asserts that calls for Jews to culturally assimilate and oppose Zionism are both forms of antisemitism.
+The authors write that secular Jews are people who have lost their way, and who generally fall into the error of applying Judaism's mission to reform the world to ways that tend to be leftist, totalitarian, and destructive.

 He also wrote a syndicated column for newspapers across the country.
-In 1985, Prager launched his own quarterly journal, Ultimate Issues, which was renamed to The Prager Perspective in 1996.
+In 1985, Prager launched his own quarterly journal, Ultimate Issues, which was renamed The Prager Perspective in 1996.

-In 1986, he divorced and underwent a year of therapy, which the Encyclopedia of Judaism says contributed to his 1999 book Happiness is a Serious Problem.
-In 1990, he wrote an essay called "Judaism, Homosexuality and Civilization" that argued against normalizing homosexuality in the Jewish community and placed sexual sins on a continuum from premarital sex, celibacy, adultery, homosexuality, bestiality, and incest; he argued that confining sex to heterosexual marriage desexualized religion, which was a great achievement of ancient Jewish tradition that was worth fighting to retain.
+In 1986, he divorced and underwent a year of therapy, which the Encyclopedia of Judaism says contributed to his 1999 book Happiness Is a Serious Problem.
+In 1990, he wrote an essay called "Judaism, Homosexuality and Civilization" that argued against normalizing homosexuality in the Jewish community.
+He regarded sexual sins on a continuum of seriousness ranging from premarital sex through celibacy, adultery, homosexuality and bestiality to incest.
+He argued that confining sex to heterosexual marriage desexualized religion.
+Desexualizing religion, according to Prager, was a great achievement of ancient Jewish tradition, an accomplishment worth fighting to retain.

 1990s

 By 1992, he was remarried.
-By that time he was, according to the Los Angeles Jewish Journal, a "fixture on local radio" and "a Jewish St. George battling the forces of secularity on behalf of simple 'goodness'", and generally socially conservative, with some exceptions; he supported a woman's legal access to abortion (although he said it was usually immoral), and supported and justified sex between non-married consenting men and women.
-In 1992, he became involved with the Stephen S. Wise Temple and gave talks there, and got a weekday night talk show on KABC.
+By that time he was, according to the Los Angeles Jewish Journal, a "fixture on local radio" and "a Jewish St. George battling the forces of secularity on behalf of simple 'goodness.'"
+He was generally socially conservative, with some exceptions; he supported a woman's legal access to abortion (although he said it was usually immoral) and supported and justified sex between non-married consenting men and women.
+In 1992, he became involved with the Stephen S. Wise Temple and gave talks there.
+He also began a weekday night talk show on KABC.

-In 1994, Prager also did an hour each weekday, via satellite on WABC, KABC's sister station in New York, before doing his KABC show locally.
+In 1994, Prager also broadcast for an hour each weekday, via satellite on WABC, KABC's sister station in New York, before doing his KABC show locally.

-During the 1994–1995 television season, Multimedia Entertainment syndicated a television show featuring Prager.
-Prager said he was "ambivalent about television as a medium for deep, intelligent programming" but that the show was "an incredible opportunity to reach a mass audience with my belief system".
+During the 1994–1995 television season, Multimedia Entertainment syndicated a show featuring Prager.
+Prager said he was "ambivalent about television as a medium for deep, intelligent programming" but that the show was "an incredible opportunity to reach a mass audience with my belief system."
 In 1995, he moved the studio audience on-stage with him where they could interact with him more directly.